PeanutButter1212/NutriNexus/README.md

 - View number of points earned in the account
 - View number of steps taken on the current day, as well as calories burnt on the day itself from steps taken
 - Click on settings to logout and edit your details (calorie goal, age, weight, height, gender)
+- Every account will be give 1000 points at the start, refresh to obtain them

 ### Scanner Page
 - Grant camera permssion when prompted